chfast/ethash/README.md

 ### Seed hash is computed on the fly.

-Seed hash is sequence of keccak256 hashes applied the epoch number of times.
+Seed hash is a sequence of keccak256 hashes applied the epoch number of times.
-Time needed to compute seed hash is negligible comparing to time needed to build light cache.
+Time needed to compute seed hash is negligible compared to time needed to build light cache.
 Computing seed hash for epoch 10000 takes ~ 5 ms, building light cache for epoch 1 takes ~ 500 ms.

 ### Dataset size is computed on the fly

-Computing the size of full dataset and light cache requires finding the largest prime number given an upper bound.
+Computing the size of the full dataset and light cache requires finding the largest prime number given an upper bound.
 For similar reasons as with seed hash, this is computed on the fly.
 The procedure used is quite naive and forks well only up to 40-bit number, so some additional improvement can be done in the future.